Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 Parameter List
 --------------

-.. option:: S01

-    -Max  4500
-    -Min  50
-    -Unit  spm
-    -Description  Maximum speed by press the pedal to the end position.

 .. option:: S02

     -Max  1000
     -Min  50
     -Unit  spm
-    -Description  Minimum sewing speed, it is also the needle position up-down speed
+    -Description  Minimum sewing speed, it is also speed when correction(needle up/down).

 .. option:: A18